intel/sawr/sawr_description/hardware/Assembly/INSTRUCTIONS.md

 All frame components for the SAWR are parametrically designed with [OpenSCAD](http://www.openscad.org/) and can be easily adjusted to accommodate geometry of new electronic components if required.
 In addition to the Intel&reg; RealSense&trade; RDK, the frame also already has mounting points for the Intel&reg; Joule&trade; development kit and the ZR300 Intel&reg; RealSense&trade; 3D camera.

-The SAWR has a simple design and uses a minimal number of easily available off-the-shelf parts, making this platform easy to assemble.
-This allows you to and move faster into the ROS development phase, rather than spending time on mechanical assembly and custom electronic components.
-In particular, the SAWR's locomotion is based on two Dynamixel MX-12W servos, which provide accurate odometry feedback and speed control, and are well-supported by ROS and the robotics community.
+The SAWR uses easily available off-the-shelf parts.
+This makes it possible to assemble a robot using locally-sourced and inexpensive components.
+The SAWR's locomotion is based on two Dynamixel MX-12W servos.
+While these are a more "exotic" part these motors provide accurate odometry feedback and speed control, and are well-supported by ROS and the robotics community.

 This document outlines all mechanical/electronic components and assembly steps of the SAWR.
 Images have been included in the SAWR package to go with this file but links are also provided to high-resolution files and even 3D models as appropriate.